camertron/rux/README.md

 ## HTML in Your Ruby

 Rux does one thing: it lets you write HTML in your Ruby code.
-Here's the name component example from earlier rewritten in rux (sorry about the syntax highlighting, Github doesn't know about rux... yet).
+Here's the name component example from earlier rewritten in rux (sorry about the syntax highlighting, Github doesn't know about rux yet).

 ```ruby
 # app/components/name_component.rux